 Commemorate your visit to the Disneyland Lunar New Year festivities with a Lunar New Year themed souvenir.
 Guests were lined up during my visit to pick up these limited souvenirs including trading pins, lucky red envelopes and home decor items.
 Minnie Mouse Ears headband made over for Lunar New Year and t-shirts celebrating the festivities seemed to be the popular picks.
 There are special kiosks along the parade route with Year of the Dog merchandise, which can also be found at Elias & Co.

 As night falls, the Paradise Pier area sparkles with a nighttime spectacular.
 The 6 minute “Hurry Home” plays immediately before the traditional World of Color evening show.
 Hurry Home features Mulan, Mushu and a little lantern.
 There are traditional elements relating to Lunar New Year celebrations, including all of the delightful foods!
 The musical composition played during Hurry Home was originally played for the opening ceremony of Shanghai Disney Resort.

-For your best view of World of Color and the limited-time Hurry Home show, be sure to pick up your World of Color FastPass early in the day (remember: Maxpass is not available for World of Color.
-You need to pick up a traditional paper Fastpass in person).
+For your best view of World of Color and the limited-time Hurry Home show, be sure to pick up your World of Color FastPass early in the day (remember: Maxpass is now available for World of Color!).
 You can also purchase a dining package that includes a World of Color FastPass with excellent standing-room viewing.
 The World of Color dessert party is available as well, with seating and a delightful array of sweet treats.

 Trips With Tykes uses affiliate links.
 We may receive compensation when you click on links featured in this post.
 See our full disclosure policy here.